Fire Administration

 R.M.
 Bergerson

-DC Bergerson enjoys sharing his knowledge with others as a faculty member at Austin Community College, instructs incident command and leadership nationally, and is also a published contributor for Fire Engineering and FireFighter Nation magazines.
+Beyond his operational leadership, Chief Bergerson is a passionate educator and mentor.
+He serves as a faculty member at Austin Community College, instructs incident command and leadership courses nationwide, and is a published contributor for Fire Engineering and FireFighter Nation magazines.

 Patrick Veselka

-DC Veselka holds a Master Firefighter, Fire Officer IV, Instructor III, Incident Safety Officer, HazMat Commander, and Incident Commander from the Texas Commission on Fire Protection.
-He is also a certified paramedic
+His professional certifications from the Texas Commission on Fire Protection include Master Firefighter, Fire Officer IV, Instructor III, Incident Safety Officer, Hazardous Materials Incident Commander, and Incident Commander.
+He is also a certified paramedic.

 Contact Deputy Chief Veselka